ibm-cloud-docs/cloud-object-storage/api-reference-buckets.md

 | CORSRule          | Container | AllowedOrigin, AllowedMethod | Delete   | -                   |
 | AllowedOrigin     | String    | -                            | CORSRule | Valid origin string |
 | AllowedMethod     | String    | -                            | CORSRule | Valid method string |
+{: caption="Table 10.
+Body of the request schema" caption-side="top"}

 The required `Content-MD5` header needs to be the binary representation of a base64-encoded MD5 hash.
 The following snippet shows one way to achieve the content for that particular header.